sunshinespeaks/sunshinespeaks.github.io/_recipes/recipe5.markdown

 ---
 layout: recipe
-title: Turkey Burgers & Tzatziki Dip
+title: Loaded Mexican-Style Sweet Potato Skins
 date: 2019-10-19
 excerpt_separator: <!--more-->
 published: true
 order: 1
 tags:
+  - Sweetpotato
+  - Mexican
-  - Burgers
+  - Dinner
-  - Recipe
+  - Recipes
   - Food
-  - Meat
-  - Dip
-  - Tzatziki
+  - Guacamole
 ---

-# Turkey Burgers & Tzatziki Dip

-- The perfect burger to cure your cravings whilst still being conscious of your gut health.
-Turkey burgers are a great little meat swap to avoid heavy and hard to digest meat alternatives.

--	Turkey mince is a much cleaner, healthier and easier digestible alternative to beef, lamb or chicken burgers.
-It is an excellent source of high protein and is also a much less fatty meat than the above alternatives.
+# Loaded Mexican-Style Sweet Potato Skins

+Crispy sweet potato skins stuffed with mashed sweet potato, black beans, cherry tomatoes, chipotle, miso and coriander, topped with a dollop of tahini coconut yoghurt and homemade guacamole.

+- Avocado's are a great source of Vitamins, containing vitamins; C, E, K and B-6.
+They are also high in magnesium and potassium and are a great alternative source of protein and fatty acids.

+- Sweet potatoes are great for your overall gut health and an excellent support for your immune system.
+They have also been proven to support healthy vision and can enhance brain function.

 <!--more-->